XenonMolecule/personal-website/content/authors/admin/_index.md

 first_name: Michael
 email: ""
 ---
-Michael Ryan is an undergraduate researcher of natural language processing in Dr. Wei Xu's NLP X Lab.
-His research interests include multilingual NLP and memory/knowledge modeling for large language models.
-His focus is on multilingual text simplification and multilingual readability.
-He is Head TA for CS3600: Introduction to Artificial Intellgence taught by Dr. Mark Riedl.
+Hi, I'm Michael Ryan and I'm an undergraduate researcher of natural language processing in Dr. Wei Xu's NLP X Lab.
+My research interests include multilingual NLP and memory/knowledge modeling for large language models and my current focus is on multilingual text simplification and multilingual readability.
+I have also been Head TA for CS3600: Introduction to Artificial Intellgence under Dr. Mark Riedl and Dr. James Rehg.
 {style="text-align: justify;"}